cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-agenda-overview.md

 # Overview

 The purpose of the Training Agenda is to create and manage trainings that are only available to users with the role [instructor](../../../user-guide-advanced/users-and-groups/roles/#instructor).
-Another purpose of the agenda is accessing training runs which is available for all users with the role [trainee](../../../user-guide-advanced/users-and-groups/roles/#trainee).
+Another purpose of the agenda is to access training runs available for all users with the role [trainee](../../../user-guide-advanced/users-and-groups/roles/#trainee).
 These activities are mapped onto the [Training Creation](../../../basic-concepts/typical-workflow-for-training/#training-creation) workflow.
 The training agenda is divided into four sections:

 * **Training Definition** section is used to create and manage training definitions (the content of trainings).
 You can choose between the [Linear Training Definition](training-definition/linear-training-definition.md) and [Adaptive Training Definition](training-definition/adaptive-training-definition.md)